Just Picture It: Production

 In July 2025, it was announced that Lee Toland Krieger was directing a romantic comedy film starring Millie Bobby Brown and Gabriel LaBelle for Netflix.
+Brown also serves as a producer and developed the project from its inception.

 Principal photography began in September 2025 in Georgia, with Anthony Keyvan, Amrit Kaur, Julian Dennison, Ben Jackson Walker, Brec Bassinger, Idina Menzel, and Margo Martindale joining the cast.